 Assure the customer of no more similar complaints and troubles in the future.

-Be very precise and specific about every detail regarding the products.
+Be very precise about every detail regarding the products.

 The type of letters used for promoting new developments and up-gradations are known as promotion letters.
 The below-given points will help you to write a promotional letter.

 Use clear, definite terms.